-News flash: The National Sleep Foundation recommends a temp between 60 and 67 degrees for optimal snoozing.
+The National Sleep Foundation recommends a temp between 60°F and 67°F for optimal snoozing, so consider the climate of your sleeping sanctuary.
 "Your bedroom should be cool and comfortable," says Dr. Harris.
-"We often—women especially—go to bed cold and have the room warmer than ideal, only to wake up middle of the night due to sweating."
+"We often go to bed cold and have the room warmer than ideal, only to wake up middle of the night due to sweating."

 If you still need to cocoon yourself at bedtime, cooling blankets are available to you, as are cooling pillows, sheets, and mattress inserts.
 And for an option that doesn't involve cash?
 Strip down and sleep naked!